-A detailed proposal, including covenants, agreements, and other specific documents showing ownership and method of assuring perpetual maintenance to be applied to those areas of common open space, recreation areas, and habitat and resource protection areas in developments located in the Cecil County Critical Area.
-All covenants and easements shall be reviewed and approved by the Planning Commission Attorney prior to recordation of plats.
-Proposed covenant, easement or restrictions on private open space areas shall also be approved by the Planning Commission Attorney.
+A detailed proposal, including covenants, agreements, and other specific documents showing ownership and method of assuring perpetual maintenance to be applied to those areas of common open space, recreation areas, and habitat and resource protection areas in developments shall be required prior to recordation.
+All covenants and easements shall be reviewed and approved by the Planning Commission attorney prior to recordation of plats.
+Proposed covenant, easement or restrictions on private open space areas shall also be approved by the Planning Commission attorney.